Our review explains why you should always challenge your car insurance premiums at renewal time and how switching insurers can save you a bundle.

 We collate quotes for five distinct scenarios and product features of 44 comprehensive motor insurance policies across all states and territories.

 To review and rank the policies, we analyse the product coverage and establish specific levels of cover, or benchmarks, for product features for each scenario.
 Insurers that do not meet benchmarks we deem especially important are excluded for that scenario, and the remaining policies are given a weighting for other important features for which they don’t provide top cover.
-The weightings are then added to the premium for that policy, and policies are ranked lowest to highest (1 to 5) for each scenario in each state.
+The weightings are then added to the premium for that policy, and policies are ranked by the lowest to highest weighted premium for each scenario in each state.

 Where are the premium prices?